Skip to main content

 Phase 5: Implement

 Objective: TDD implementation with continuous CoreStory validation.
 This phase follows the same test-first methodology as the Feature Implementation playbook.
 The spec from Phases 1–4 gives the agent precise implementation guidance; this phase executes it.
-5.1 — Write failing tests from the acceptance criteria in Phase 2, following patterns identified in Phase 1:
+5.1 — Write failing tests from BOTH the acceptance criteria AND the invariants in Phase 2, following patterns identified in Phase 1.
+ACs and invariants generate two complementary kinds of test:

 5.3 — Validate each component against the spec and architecture: